websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 > Low level search works only with [Elasticsearch](../../installing-and-upgrading-a-search-engine/elasticsearch.html).

-Low level search is a search that doesn’t go through the Search and Indexing Framework, which is infrastructure used for searching documents in a Liferay search index.
+Low level search doesn't go through the Search and Indexing Framework, which is infrastructure used for searching documents in a Liferay search index.

 A common use case for a low level search is to query an index other than the Liferay DXP index.
-By default, [Search Pages](../working-with-search-pages/search-pages.md) search the Liferay DXP index, but you can also search another index, as long as it’s in the same Elasticsearch cluster.
+By default, [Search Pages](../working-with-search-pages/search-pages.md) search the Liferay DXP index, but you can also search another index, as long as it's in the same Elasticsearch cluster.

 Add the Low Level Search Options widget to a search page and configure it to direct the search to the alternate index.
 To search multiple indexes from the same page, you can add multiple Low Level Search Options widgets and configure each one with its own Index Name and Federated Search Key.